musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

   <NAME|ID>  The name or ID of the Formation to remove, must be unambiguous

 Options:
-  -r, --recursive         Recursively delete all local definitions associated with this Formation -v, --verbose...
-Display more verbose output -f, --force             Delete this Formation even if there are remote instances In Flight (active), which will effectively stop all remote instances of this Formation
+  -F, --fetch             Fetch remote Formation Instances and synchronize local DB prior to running this command [aliases: sync, synchronize]
-  -q, --quiet...
-Suppress output at a specific level and below -a, --all               Delete all matching Formations even when the name or ID is ambiguous or a partial match
+  -v, --verbose...
+Display more verbose output -a, --all               Operate on all matching local Formation Plans even when the name or ID is ambiguous -q, --quiet...
+Suppress output at a specific level and below
-      --color <COLOR>     Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --local             Delete local Formation Definitions (this is set by the default, use --no-local to skip) --no-color          Do not color output (alias for --color=never) -A, --api-key <STRING>  The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
+      --color <COLOR>     Should the output include color? [default: auto] [possible values: always, ansi, auto, never] -f, --force             Delete this Formation even if there are remote instances without confirmation --local             Delete local Formation Definitions (this is set by the default, use --no-local to skip) --no-color          Do not color output (alias for --color=never) -A, --api-key <STRING>  The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]